Hope Summers (character): Reception

-Other versions

-Stryfe

-In an alternate future, Hope Summers is killed by the Avengers.
-Her father, Cable, decides to travel back in time in order to save her.
-When the Phoenix Force comes back to take Hope Summers as a host, the Avengers and the X-Men battle each other.
-Hope Summers and Blaquesmith decide to work together to create a better world.

 In other media

 Film

 Hope Summers makes a cameo appearance in Deadpool 2, portrayed by Islie Hirvonen.
 This version is Cable's biological daughter.
 After she and her mother were killed by Russell Collins, Cable travels back in time to avert the event by killing Russell.
 However, Deadpool sacrifices himself to save Russell, leading to Cable sacrificing the ability to return to the future to save Deadpool before staying in the present to ensure his family have a brighter future.